stevensaleh/HealthTrack/README.md

 ### 4. Connect Integrations (Optional)
 - Click "Connect Apps" in sidebar
-- Connect to Strava, Fitbit, or Lose It
+- Connect to Strava, Fitbit, or Lose It (**NOTE: you must have an account with either strava, fitbit or lose it for this to work**)
 - Sync data automatically

 ---